Summer is upon us, and unfortunately, so are the pests.

 Basil, the herb that never stops giving.

 Perfect on pizza, pasta and perfect at repelling flies.
-Put a pot near each doorway to stop them coming in and in your kitchen in a sunny spot.
+Put a pot near each doorway to stop them from coming in and in your kitchen in a sunny spot.

 The classic Mother’s Day flower, these beauties have many uses outside making Mum smile.
 They deter cockroaches, bed bugs, silverfish, lice and ticks.
 Add a few plants to your garden’s beds, and even in pots next to your door on your patio if it’s sunny enough.

 If you are trying to reduce the pests found inside in a natural and safe way, keep security screens top of mind.
-If want more information on security screens for your doors and windows contact Central Screens and Locks.
+If want more information on security screens for your doors and windows contact Central Screens & Locks.